FAQsHow is the body condition score of equines determined?

 We are only able to accept horses as space and finances allow.
-We accept private surrenders and equines referred by animal control and veterinarians.
-We do require that a surrender form be completed and signed.
+We accept private surrenders, equines from Craigslist and those sold at auction.

 What is the greatest need for the animals at Equine Aid?

 Hay, hands down!
-In 2010 our the rescue used more than one hundred tons of hay at a cost of over $20,000.
-We contract for up to 65 tons per year from a grower in Wilbur, WA who makes wonderful mixed grass hay.
-Buying in large quantities lowers our cost for very good hay to around $200 per ton.
-During the summer months we feed good quality local round bales supplemented with eastern Washington grass hay.
-If you have hay to donate, please contact us at: firstname.lastname@example.org.
-We use some alfalfa for horses with a specific need, as well as a variety of grass hays.
-Our local feed store, Monroe Farm and Feed, will also accept donations for us towards hay and feed.
+Through October 2015 the rescue has used more than sixty tons of hay at a cost of over $15,000.
+We have made arrangements with a farmer to have him store and supply us with hay over the winter.
+But we do need to pay for the hay every week when we pick up more.
+During the summer months we feed good quality local round bales supplemented with eastern Washington grass or alfalfa hay.
+If you have hay to donate, please contact us at: email@example.com or 360-282-6667.
+We use some alfalfa for horses with certain needs, as well as a variety of grass hays.
+Our local feed store, Monroe Co-Op, will also accept donations for us towards hay and feed.
 Their number is: 360-794-4663.
 Funds towards our ongoing challenge to purchase hay are so helpful and appreciated!